 - Be careful when transporting your gun, and use a hard case when possible.
 A little bump to the scope can mean the difference between a bullet hitting the sweet spot, or sailing three feet over your target.

-- It’s important to clean out the barrel of your gun.
-Carbon, lead, and debris can find a home in your grooves, eventually degrading the performance of your rifle.
+- Clean out the barrel of your gun.
+Carbon, lead, and debris can find a home in your grooves, eventually degrading rifle performance.

 - Check your rings and bases.
 When setting up your rifle and optics, be sure to use blue Loctite and torque the screws to spec on your rings and bases.
 Rattling around in a truck or even just the normal jostling while walking to your stand can start backing out screws.
 This could mean a change in impact of a few inches to feet.